 I hear there are problems with the website that have prevented people from enrolling to purchase health insurance on the Exchange?

 Yes.The federally run site, healthcare.gov, which Michigan residents use to purchase healthcare on the Exchange, has experienced difficulties since its launch on Oct.
 1. While many individuals have been successful, many others have encountered technical difficulties during the enrollment process.

 The federal government has made repairing the site a priority and fixes are being implemented daily.
 You may continue to run into difficulties, however, for a few more weeks.

 Those wishing to pursue coverage can still do so by calling 1.800.318.2596 or by meeting with a Health Insurance Exchange Navigator in person to complete your enrollment paperwork.
 You can find a local Navigator by visiting LocalHelp.HealthCare.gov and entering your ZIP code.

-Plans will be presented in four categories – bronze, silver, gold, and platinum – to make comparing them easier.
+Plans are offered in four categories – bronze, silver, gold, and platinum – to make comparing them easier.
 Those plans with lower premiums offer less coverage on health care costs, whereas those with higher premiums cover a larger portion of your health care bills.

 - Bronze – Lowest premiums but covers only about 60 percent of costs

 - Platinum – Highest premiums, but covers approximately 90 percent of costs